vegaprotocol/announcements/README.md

 # announcements
-Announcements to display in dApps.
+Announcements to display in vega frontends.

 The `announcements.json` file from this repo is intended to be consumed by the dApps to be able to display announcements so that they are not hardcoded into the frontend codebase.